What is Medicare?

 - Complete UBEN121, either online at UCRAYS or using the paper form.

-- Attend one of our UC Medicare Choice educational webinars to learn more about plan benefits and eligibility.
+- Attend one of our UC online educational age-in meetings to learn more about plan benefits and eligibility

 1-2 months before you turn 65